 You can view our Masters degrees online to see a full list of all courses offered for entry this year, including course description, length, start date, modules, entry requirements, student profiles, career prospects and more.

 You can meet us at one of our regular events to find out more.
-Attend an open day on campus, join an online open event, or at an event overseas in your country.
-This is a great opportunity to meet us and ask your questions.
-Sign up to our newsletter to receive event updates and news about our Masters programmes.
+Attend an open day on campus, join an online event, or meet us at an event overseas in your country.
+Sign up for updates to receive information about upcoming events and news about our Masters programmes.

 What are the entry requirements?